The Fatal Love-Spot

 to bring him Diarmait's head for satisfaction

-or berries from a guarded quicken-tree.'
+or berries from the guarded quicken tree.'

 and he knows well that you will not survive